FRC-Team-955/RecycleRushScouting/Design/Design.md

 	+	In Teleop
 		+	Moves button focus to Grey Totes Stacked.
 +	Right Control Stick Movement (Up and Down)
+	+	Changes the selected submode.
++	Right Control Stick (Left and Right)
-	+	Increments or decrements the value in focused area.
+	+	Increases or decreases the value of the item selected.
-+	Left Stick Button
-	+	Switches the Scoring area focus to the previous area (Teleop -> Autonomous).
-+	Right Stick Button
-	+	Switches the Scoring area focus to the next area (Autonomous -> Teleop).